hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 Below is the built-in example for resetting parameters.
-Shown below are all the parameters avaiable to be reset (along with the default value).
+Shown below are all the parameters available to be reset (along with the default value).
 Only the parameters to be reset need to be listed.
 `*******************************************************************************`
 `OPTMOD=RESETPARAMS`